 Approximately 40% of our school week is Kodesh.

 In Key Stage 1, we focus on literacy skills, parasha stories, Shabbat and Chagim.
 Towards the end of this Key Stage, we introduce basic Chumash textual skills.

 In Key Stage 2 we mainly focus on textual texts.
 Using their Modern Hebrew skills, children learn to identify key vocabulary in Biblical texts, grammatical rules such as prefixes and suffixes, are acquainted with various commentators and become more independent learners.
 We also cover major halachic topics such as Shabbat, the calendar, Tefilla and Kashrut.
 In Parasha lessons, the children learn Parshanim and Midrashim, in addition to the basic story.
 The children also begin to learn Mishna and Gemara, in preparation for Secondary school.

-The school’s commitment to the inclusion of all pupils in the Kodesh B’Ivrit programme has lead to a well staffed Kodesh support team.
-Each teacher is supported in class by a support teacher and a Bat Sherut and we advocate early intervention to diagnose and deal appropriately with any learning needs.
-This ensures that every child is given equal access to the curriculum.
-The Kodesh Senco produces a provision map to ensure that all needs are addressed where appropriate.
+The school is committed to the inclusion of all pupils in the Kodesh B’Ivrit programme.
+Each teacher is supported in class by a Teaching Assistant and we advocate early intervention to diagnose and deal appropriately with any learning needs, ensuring that every child is given equal access to the curriculum.
+There is a provision map to ensure that all needs are addressed where appropriate.
 The children on the provision map are monitored closely and support is adapted as and when appropriate.
 As well as receiving support in class, children may be withdrawn in small groups or individually to work on specific skills.
-We are also aware that they may be children for whom the mainstream curriculum may not be sufficiently challenging and we also accommodate for their needs with extension activities.
+We are also aware that they may be children for whom the mainstream curriculum may not be sufficiently challenging and we accommodate for their needs with extension activities.

 Lessons include a variety of teaching methods to ensure that all learning styles are catered for.